Dietary Behaviors, Physical Activity, and Energy Balance

 Evidence continues to show that lifestyle behaviors can influence the chance of developing disease, such as cancer, even after accounting for other factors such as stress, environment, or smoking.
-The Health Promotion Research Branch supports individual and community-based intervention research that explores the effect of lifestyle behaviors such as diet, physical activity, obesity/overweight, energy balance, and sun exposure on cancer prevention and control research across the lifespan.
+The Health Behaviors Research Branch supports individual and community-based intervention research that explores the effect of lifestyle behaviors such as diet, physical activity, obesity/overweight, energy balance, and sun exposure on cancer prevention and control research across the lifespan.
 Effective strategies to address behavior change of population groups at greater risk for developing select cancers is encouraged.

 National Fruit & Vegetable Program - Fruits & Veggies—More Matters